tillmzw/cos/content/posts/29-The-Dinner.md

 Asked if these people are the Vistani he answers: Yes them and others.
 Who the others are is left unsaid.

-For {{% mdref yaroslav Yaroslav %}} - who gets ignored most of the time by Strahd - its the first time he sees these kinds of food.
+For {{% mdref yaroslav Yaroslav %}} - who gets ignored most of the time by Strahd - its the first time he sees or tastes these kinds of food.

+Strahd considers Yaroslav one of his sunjects, Ilizeiros, Thaddeus and Reese are addresses as outsiders however.

 There are 3 more vampires sitting next to Strahd at the table: